Valentin Tsvetkov: Biography

-Assassination
+Death

-On 18 October 2002 Tsvetkov was shot dead near the Magadan Oblast representative office on New Arbat Avenue in Moscow.
+On 18 October 2002, Tsvetkov was shot dead near the Magadan Oblast representative office on New Arbat Avenue in Moscow.
 The killer who was waiting at the building shot Tsvetkov in the head.
 The main version of the assassination is connected with the distribution of fishing quotas in the region and attempts by organized criminal groups (including ethnic ones) to weaken government control of Magadan Oblast gold mines.

+Perpetrators

 The suspects in the murder were Russian citizens Alexander Zakharov and Martin Babakekhyan.
 They were arrested on 7 July 2006 in the Spanish resort of Marbella.
 On 18 August 2007 Spain extradited Zakharov to Russia.
 Babakekhyan was extradited five months later.
 In 2011, the jury found that the guilt of Martin Babakekhyan, Artur Anisimov, Alexander Zakharov and Masis Akhunts in involvement in the murder was proven.
-The Moscow City Court sentenced them to imprisonment for a term of 13.5 to 19 years.